fred-terzi/extract-readmes/extract-readmes.reqt.md

 This will be used for the actual extraction but also a dry run to see what would be extracted as well as created a .xrmignore file with all the files so that the user can choose which to include rather than having to type them all out.

+The design should allow for adding other file names or patterns in the future, such as `CONTRIBUTING.md`, `CHANGELOG.md`, etc., without significant changes to the core logic.

 <!-- reqt_Accept_field-->
 **Acceptance:**

-- The function must recursively search the entire codebase, starting from a specified root directory, and return a list of all files named exactly `README.md`, regardless of case sensitivity (e.g., `readme.md`, `ReadMe.md` must also be found).
+- The function must recursively search the entire codebase, starting from a specified root directory, and return a list of all files matching a configurable set of file name patterns (defaulting to `README.md`), regardless of case sensitivity (e.g., `readme.md`, `ReadMe.md` must also be found).
+- The function must allow the caller to specify additional file names or glob patterns (such as `CONTRIBUTING.md`, `CHANGELOG.md`, etc.) to search for, without requiring changes to the core logic.
-- The function must not return any `README.md` files located in directories or subdirectories that match any pattern in a `.xrmignore` file, if present at the root.
+- The function must not return any files located in directories or subdirectories that match any pattern in a `.xrmignore` file, if present at the root.
 - The function must handle and skip symbolic links to avoid infinite loops or duplicate results.
-- The function must not include `README.md` files from hidden directories (those starting with a dot, e.g., `.git/`), unless explicitly allowed by a parameter.
+- The function must not include files from hidden directories (those starting with a dot, e.g., `.git/`), unless explicitly allowed by a parameter.
-- The function must return absolute or root-relative paths for each found `README.md` file.
+- The function must return absolute or root-relative paths for each found file.
-- If no `README.md` files are found, the function must return an empty list.
+- If no matching files are found, the function must return an empty list.
 - If the root directory does not exist or is not accessible, the function must throw an appropriate error.
 - The function must complete successfully and return correct results even if the codebase contains thousands of directories and files.
 - The function must be covered by automated tests for all the above scenarios, including:
-  - No README files present
+  - No matching files present
-  - Multiple README files at various depths
+  - Multiple matching files at various depths
-  - README files in ignored directories
+  - Files in ignored directories
-  - README files in hidden directories
+  - Files in hidden directories
   - Case-insensitive file matching
   - Symbolic link handling
   - Large directory trees
   - Invalid or missing root directory
+  - Use of custom file patterns (e.g., `CONTRIBUTING.md`, `CHANGELOG.md`)

 <!-- reqt_README_field-->
 **README:**